physicsguy42/BEAM_beta/README.txt

-BEAM readme updated March 31, 2018
+BEAM readme updated May 8, 2018

 BEAM is  a Monte Carlo (MC) based Radiative Transfer/Ray Tracing code written in Fortran 90.
 In addition, this package includes a